Power limitation and zero export

 Introduction

 The use of solar energy for self-consumption has many advantages: reducing a site’s carbon footprint, the decrease in energy costs, or the possibility of reselling this energy to the national grid when local regulations allow it.
 Solar panels are directly connected to the grid through inverters; the energy produced is transmitted to the site for self-consumption or is returned to the grid.
-However, in some countries, the local grid operator do not allow energy injection into the grid.
-This is called zero export or injection limitation.
+However, in some countries, local regulations mandate power limitation and zero export, preventing any energy injection into the grid.

 The injection limitation consists of controlling the amount of electricity produced by a photovoltaic installation injected into the grid.
 Limiting active power injection may be necessary to relieve the grid and reduce the reinforcement costs that this would imply.